 Employees shall be paid holiday premium pay equivalent to nine (9) days pay.
-For fifty-six (56) hour employees a daily rate of pay shall be computed by dividing the base pay, including holiday pay, by two forty-three (243).
-The nine (9) days will be accrued and paid on a twenty-seven day cycle basis along with regular payroll cycles for fifty-six (56) hour employees.
+For fifty-six (56) hour employees a daily rate of pay shall be computed by dividing the base pay, including holiday pay, will be accrued and paid on a cycle basis along with regular payroll cycles for fifty-six (56) hour employees.
 For forty (40) hour employees a daily rate of pay shall be computed by dividing the base pay, including holiday pay, by two hundred sixty (260).
 The bi-weekly payroll calculation for 40 hour employees will be at a rate of 2.7692 times the employee's hourly rate.